 Please note that the confirmation document is not the same as the tenancy agreement.
 The document could have a different format depending on the landlord/landlady.
 Students staying in student dorms will get it during move-in.
 Please make sure you receive it.
 For those renting private housing, ask your landlord or landlady to fill in and sign the document along with the tenancy agreement or latest upon arrival in your flat.
 You can download the form here.
-You can find more information on this (in English) here.
+You can find more information about the process and the opening hours of the city hall (in English) here.

 Address: Einwohnerservice (Bürgerbüro) Kassel, Rathaus (City Hall), Obere Königsstraße 8, 34117 Kassel.
-You can find further information at their website.
-Unfortunately, the website is only available in German.